Do Go On - 127 - Escape From Colditz Castle

 I hadn't planned on these.

-The reason is what you're describing there.
 Some of them are less intriguing and...

 It's an orgy.

-Teaming up with a Dutchman makes a threesome to you.
+teaming up with a Dutchman makes a threesome to you

-I guess your picture is pre-coupled.
+I guess your picture is pre-coupled

-Is that what you're thinking?
+is that what you're thinking?

-That makes sense to me.
+That makes sense to man

-The Brits were still yet to get a home run.
+The Brits were still yet to get a home run

-So they decided to team up with the Dutch.
+So they decided to team up with the Dutch

-Englishman Erie Neve teamed up with Dutchman Tony Luton.
+Englishman Airy Neve teamed up with Dutchman

-the stage of the castle theater.
+underneath the stage of the castle theatre

-So just as I know, the prisoners were allowed to put on shows for each other in the hope
+So just decided that the prisoners were allowed to put on shows for each

-that it would distract them from escaping.
+other in the hope that it would distract them from escaping.

 Sure.